 - Use simple, conversational language.
 No business jargon allowed!

-Is your small business in the SaaS space?
+Screencast Is your small business in the SaaS space?
 A simple screencast video works particularly well in this context; plus, it also happens to be super budget-friendly.
-Check out this example from the team at Volusion, a software platform for ecommerce sites.
+Check out this example from the team at Slack, a business communication platform.

-Notice how key slides are interspersed throughout the screencast, making it easy to understand how their product works?
+See how easy it is to understand how their product works?
 That’s exactly what you’re looking for.